John David DesJardins, Ph.D.Robert B. and Susan B. Hambright Leadership

 Who is Dr. DesJardins?

-John Desjardins is the Hambright Leadership associate professor in the Bioengineering Department.
+John Desjardins is the Hambright Leadership professor in the Bioengineering Department.
 He also serves the Director of the Laboratory of Orthopaedic Design and Engineering.
-John has worked for over 20 years as a biomechanical research engineer and his research currently focuses primarily on the areas of total joint replacement, orthopaedic biomechanics, and biomaterials.
-He has collaborated as a Principal Investigator and Co-Principal Investigator on many multi-disciplinary teams funded through NASA, DoD, DoT, NIH, NSF, and the Gates Foundation.
+DesJardins has worked for over 20 years as a biomechanical research engineer and his research currently focuses primarily on the areas of orthopaedic biomechanics, sports rehabilitation, medical device design and biomaterials.
+He has collaborated as a Principal Investigator and Co-Principal Investigator on many multi-disciplinary teams funded through NASA, DoD, DoT, NIH and NSF.
 As the director of the senior capstone design courses, he mentors small teams to develop biomedical devices in collaboration with industry and clinical partners.

 How Dr. DesJardins’ research is transforming health care